The Albuquerque Museum is in Albuquerque’s Old Town.

 The Museum is free today and filled with school kids.
 One room we enjoy features New Mexico artists.
 Another features the historical development of the ” Duke” city.
 Another is closed for construction with a sign apologizing for the inconvenience.

-Neal and Joan, visiting from Colorado on their way to watch their daughter Calley graduate from college, make this time special.
+Neal and Joan, visiting from Colorado on their way to watch their daughter Calley graduate from college in Flagstaff, Arizona, make this time special.

 One black and white framed photograph on an exhibit wall is of a solitary man wearing a hat and standing in the middle of an empty mesa by a sign saying” Nob Hill.”